Code of Conduct

 Unethical conduct by Councillors or staff is not acceptable and should be reported to the CEO.
 Reports, based on honest beliefs and reasonable grounds, will be investigated promptly, professionally and in confidence.

 Council is committed to upholding the principles of transparency and accountability in its operations.
 It encourages disclosures in accordance with the Public Interest Disclosures Act and reveals public interest information at the earliest reasonable opportunity.

-*All Council Policies are currently under review.
-Policies and will be made available under A - Z Policies once they are adopted by Council.
+All Council Policies are currently under review.
+Policies and will be made available at Council's webpage, A - Z Policies, once they are adopted by Council.

 For more information, please contact Council’s Executive Manager Governance and Internal Control, Abbey Rouse, on (02) 6801 4000.